mikson022/mine-mate/README.md

 # Mine-Mate: Your Monero Mining Companion

-Mine Mate is a utility designed to interact with Monero mining software and the pool mining website monerod.org, offering users quick access to information about the Monero network and its pool statistics via APIs.
+Mine Mate is a utility designed to interact with xmrig and the pool mining website monerod.org, offering users quick access to information about the Monero network and its pool statistics via APIs.
 This tool provides an intuitive console interface for viewing various statistics and adjusting settings in the xmrig mining software.

 ## Table of Contents